-You don’t need to be a professional to shop around using credit cards, but you will be the better consumer in case you know how credit card processing works.
-It’s not just stops with that.
-You also need to know what type of merchant payment processing firm you need for your business.
-It varies depends on your business.
-Because there are various firms that provide dedicated service to food, logistics, and other types of payment.
-You can also find medical marijuana merchant processing payment services.
-Let’s see more about it in detail.
+You don’t need to be a professional to shop around using credit cards, but you will be a better consumer if you know how credit card processing works.
+It doesn’t stop there.
+You also need to know the type of merchant payment processing firm for your business.
+It varies depending on your business, and there are various payment processing firms that provide dedicated service for food, logistics, and other types of payment.
+You can also find medical marijuana merchant processing payment services on the market.
+Let’s see more about it.

-The payment processors generally act as the intermediaries between businesses and financial institutions, allowing both e-commerce & traditional businesses to accept different payment modes.
-At the basic level, the payment processors will evaluate the transaction’s validity in real-time just by contacting their customer’s issuing bank.
-Even though most of the businesses pay to use the payment processor.
+Payment processors act as the intermediaries between businesses and financial institutions, allowing both e-commerce and traditional businesses to accept different payment methods.
+At the basic level, payment processors will evaluate the transaction’s validity in real-time by contacting their customer’s issuing bank.
+Businesses will need to pay to use the payment processor.
 However, this small investment will allow them to accept various payment methods, which can help them increase their overall revenue, since they can accommodate more customers with the various payment methods they offer.

-The payment gateways are the software or servers that transmit the transaction information to getting banks & responses from the issuing banks.
+Payment gateways are the software or servers that transmit the transaction information to the issuing banks.
 They will get the response for each transaction, such as when the transaction gets approved or declined.
-Payment gateways facilitate the right communication within the banks.
+Payment gateways facilitate the communication within the bank networks.

-Security is one highly important component of any payment gateways you choose; sensitive data like credit card numbers have to get protected from fraudulent activities.
-Even card associations have made a set of certain rules & security standards that should get followed by anybody with access to credit card information, which includes gateways.
-Such a set of rules & security standards is known as PCI-DSS.
+Security and fraud management are very important component of any payment gateway you choose, as sensitive data like credit card numbers have to get protected from fraudulent activities.
+Even card associations have made a set of certain rules and security standards that should get followed by anybody with access to credit card information, including payment gateways.
+We know such rules and security standards as PCI-DSS.

-Submitting any order gets completed by using an HTTPS protocol that safely communicates private info through various parties that are involved in this transaction.
-The payment gateways generally charge people who use it as per-transaction cost.
+Submitting any order gets completed by using an HTTPS protocol that communicates private information through various parties involved in the transaction.
+The payment gateways will charge people who use it for every transaction they make.

-Most of the eCommerce merchants make use of the Payment Service Providers for gaining an access to the payment gateways and accept the payments.
-Payment Service Provider, in such case, can make this gateway functionality accessible for their merchant and customers.
+Most eCommerce merchants make use of the payment service providers to gain access to the payment gateways and use their payment methods.
+Payment service provider, in such case, can make this gateway functionality accessible for their merchants and customers.

-Transaction fees will be accrued on a per-transaction basis & made up of 3 components and they are processor markup fee, assessment fee, as well as interchange rate.
+The payment processor will collect transaction fees on a per-transaction basis made up of three components, which are processor markup fee, assessment fee, and interchange rate.
 All three components will ensure that the payment processor, receiving bank, issuing bank, as well as credit card network get a certain portion of this fee.

-Incidental fees will occur on a case basis, like when the card account has got insufficient funds.
+- Incidental fees, which will occur on a case-by-case basis, such as when the card account has got insufficient funds.

-It’s worth to note noting that the payment processors generally provide many different costing models.
-The tiered models generally tend to be expensive ones—the breakdown of price isn’t transparent and there will be some hidden fees that are involved.
-Transparent costing structures include the interchange-plus that itemizes fees in the monthly statement or the flat-rate model that charges merchants the flat fee per month and also the flat transaction fee.
+It’s worth to note that the payment processors often provide different pricing models.
+The tiered models are often the expensive ones—the breakdown of price isn’t transparent and there will be some additional fees involved.
+Transparent pricing structures include the interchange-plus model that itemizes fees in the monthly statement or the flat-rate model that charges merchants the flat fee per month and also the flat transaction fee.

-Let us look at the settlement & funding.
+Now, let’s look at the settlement and funding:

-- The payment processor passes the transaction details to credit card associations, which communicate appropriate debits with an issuing bank in the network.
+- The payment processor passes the transaction details to credit card associations, which communicate the transaction debits with an issuing bank in the network.

-- Merchants send various batches of the authorized transactions to the payment processor.
+- Merchants send various batches of the valid transactions to the payment processor.

-- Issuing bank charges cardholder’s account the transaction amount.
+- The issuing bank charges the cardholder’s account as per the transaction amount.